Twinky-kms/Dingcoinbot/README.md

 A Discord bot that watches Dingocoins price and sends it to the Dingocoin discord.

 # How to setup
+1.)
+Pm me on discord until I fill this out.

 # How to add exchanges
 1.)
 Add exchange links and pairs to config.json